Skip to content

 Fix Login

-There are several files that are run by default when logging on or off.
+Several files are run by default when logging on or off.
 If these become corrupted or deleted a login session will be in an unpredictable state; a typical example of this happening is a non-standard command prompt.

 If this happens the default files can be restored using the command